Confederate States Army: African Americans and the Confederate Army

 With so many white males conscripted into the army and roughly 40% of its population unfree, the work required to maintain a functioning society in the Confederacy ended up largely on the backs of slaves.
 Even Georgian governor Joseph E. Brown noted that "the country and the army are mainly dependent upon slave labor for support."
 African American slave labor was used in a wide variety of logistical support roles for the Confederacy, from infrastructure and mining, to teamster and medical roles such as hospital attendants and nurses.

-Using slaves as soldiers
+Using enslaved soldiers

 The Confederacy did not allow African Americans to join the army, neither free people nor slaves.
 The idea of arming the Confederacy's slaves for use as soldiers was speculated on from the onset of the war, but such proposals were not seriously considered by Jefferson Davis or others in the Confederate administration until late in the war when severe manpower shortages were faced.
 Gary Gallagher says, "When Lee publicly advocated arming slaves in early 1865, he did so as a desperate expedient that might prolong Southern military resistance."
 After acrimonious debate the Confederate Congress agreed in March 1865.
-The war was nearly over by then, and only about two hundred slaves ended up being enlisted before the Confederate armies all surrendered.
+The war was nearly over by then, and only about two hundred enslaved soldiers ended up being enlisted before the Confederate armies all surrendered.